Homocysteine

 Secondly, a poorly functioning thyroid gland might also lead to high homocysteine levels.
 This condition is also associated with kidney disease, so if your kidneys are not healthy, your blood homocysteine might be high.

-When it comes to complications, these can be varied and they are influenced by your age, health, and other factors.
+When it comes to complications, there are many different types, and your age, health, and other factors can affect them.
 Generally speaking, high homocysteine levels will eventually affect your circulatory system and cause damage to your veins and arteries.

 For example, atherosclerosis is one of the most dangerous complications caused by high homocysteine levels.
 It means that fats and toxins are building up inside your veins and arteries.
 Blood clots can also form inside some of your blood vessels and this could lead to stroke, a life-threatening disease.